toolleeo/cli-apps/README.md

 * [osh](https://github.com/charyan/osh) - Ollama Shell Helper (osh): English to Unix-like Shell Commands translation using Local LLMs with Ollama.
 * [parllama](https://github.com/paulrobello/parllama) - TUI designed for easy management and use of Ollama based LLMs.
 * [safespace](https://github.com/danlou/safespace) - Your local AI counselor.
 LLM app that runs offline from a single binary.
+* [Sengpt](https://github.com/SenZmaKi/Sengpt) - ChatGPT in your terminal, no OpenAI API key required.

 ## <a name="flashcard"></a>Anki, decks and flashcards